 |Honors & Scholarship Notification||April 1|

-*Starting in Fall 2019, University of Illinois Urbana Champaign will be offering free tuition to in-state students whose family income is $61,000 or below.
+*Starting in Fall 2019, University of Illinois Urbana Champaign began offering free tuition to in-state students whose family income is $61,000 or below.

 Let’s take a closer look at the GPA requirements for incoming freshman.